codygt3/about-me-html/README.md

 ### 1D

-Now create a paragraph about yourself.
+Now create a paragraph about yourself!
 Talk about your favorite food, your favorite animal and why you joined this class!

 You will put this under a <p></p>